 Thankfully I got lucky and more by chance started to read the right books after following the wrong tips I got off the internet in the wee hours.
 Slowly but surely I reclaimed the night and got her on a schedule.
 Before her brother was born, I preemptively got in touch with a sleep consultant to avoid a repeat.

 If this episode had taught me anything, it was that a lot of the things that went wrong with Emma’s sleeping had nothing to do with her and lot to do with me and what else was going on.
 As they say, know thyself.
 Working with our sleep consultant not only helped us to have a better 2.0 experience- I also realized that I wanted to help other parents because I KNEW how hard it can be.
 Being a good parent and functioning human being on inadequate sleep was impossible for me, and from what I was and still am witnessing around me, it’s pretty hard for a lot of people.

 …Enter the Family Sleep Institute…

 Child Sleep consulting is a young field, and it was important to me to have a solid foundation so I can feel good about offering my services.
 So I applied to the Family Sleep Institute, the nation’s leading child sleep consulting school, and did a happy dance when I got accepted.
 I didn’t just want to rely on my own research but learn from what I believe are some of the best and most experienced instructors in the industry.

-This rigorous program afforded me with a whole new level of knowledge and information, and the peer support in the FSI community is unparalleled I founded Up No More to make a difference in people’s lives.
+250 training hours later I founded Up No More to make a difference in people’s lives.
 We all need a helping hand sometimes and there’s no shame in that.
 I know that life gets messy.
 I know we feel conflicting feelings.
-But I also know that there is light at the end of the tunnel and it’s worth it to work for it!
+But I also know that there is light at the end of the tunnel and sometimes you just have to work for it a little!